Our team of

 Nominee Stockholder for One Person Corporations

 For investors seeking to establish a One Person Corporation (OPC), we can also act as a nominee stockholder and alternate nominee stockholder for a certain duration in case the single stockholder becomes incapacitated to manage the corporate affairs of the OPC.
-The nominee and alternate nominee stockholders may be replaced after incorporation, subject to the Foreign Investments Negative List and other pertinent laws.
+The nominee and alternate nominee stockholders may be replaced after incorporation, subject to the Foreign Investments Negative List (FINL) and other pertinent laws.